-Removal, replacement, and/or installation of the following civil infrastructure would be necessary within the Ross Complex to support the new VCC and parking lots: sidewalks, underground utilities and vaults, station service, fiber optic cable and communications equipment, water and sanitary sewer lines, and physical security updates to perimeter gates, fencing, concrete vehicle barriers, and landscaping.
+Removal, replacement, relocation, and/or installation of the following civil infrastructure would be necessary within the Ross Complex to support the new VCC, parking lots, and the RCSF: sidewalks, underground utilities and vaults, station service, fiber optic cable and communications equipment, water and sanitary sewer lines, and physical security updates to perimeter gates, fencing, concrete vehicle barriers, sidewalks, and landscaping.
 Vehicular traffic immediately surrounding the VCC would be possible, but controlled and reserved for fire apparatus or special deliveries to the Mangan Lab area.

-Construction would require the use of heavy equipment, including excavators, bulldozers, dump trucks, flatbed trucks, concrete trucks, cranes, graders, roller compacters, backhoes, and light-duty work trucks.
+Construction would require the use of heavy equipment, including excavators, bulldozers, dump trucks, flatbed trucks, concrete trucks, cranes, graders, roller compacters, backhoes, and lightduty work trucks.
 Materials and equipment staging areas would be located on paved and/or previously disturbed areas.
-Excavated soils would be used on site as much as possible, including the relocation of up to 30,000 cubic yards of soil from the Ampere demolition and VCC construction site, to a grass-lawn area located between the ABC Parking Lot and the Paul D. Johnson Substation.
-The soil would be graded and compacted to create a flat surface area, and would cover about 2.9 acres (125,000 square feet; roughly 200 feet wide by 650 feet long).
-A fabric barrier and crushed gravel aggregate would be applied to the area to create a temporary parking lot (Parking Lot D) with up to 250 vehicle stalls to support personnel working on the construction project.
-Upon construction completion, the gravel parking lot would be revegetated.
+Excavated soil would be used on site as much as possible, including the relocation of up to 30,000 cubic yards of soil from the Ampere demolition and VCC construction site, to a grass-lawn area located between the ABC Parking Lot and the Paul D. Johnson Substation.
+The soil would be graded and compacted to create a flat surface area, and would cover about 2.87 acres (125,000 square feet; roughly 200 feet wide by 650 feet long).
+A fabric barrier and crushed gravel aggregate would be applied to the area to create temporary parking lots (Parking Lot D and E) with up to 250 vehicle stalls to support personnel working on the construction project.
+Upon VCC construction completion, the temporary gravel parking lots would be revegetated.

-Small amounts of excess soil may be spread around the construction site and revegetated.
-Excess soils and demolished material from excavation and grading would be disposed of off-site, according to all applicable local, state, and Federal regulations.
+Excess soil may be spread around the construction site and revegetated, temporarily stockpiled for future BPA use, or hauled off-site.
+Demolished material from excavation and grading would be disposed of off-site, according to all applicable local, state, and Federal regulations.